LIIK: The last of the offended – Russia’s first post-Putin diplomats

 These most fascinating of conversations chimed with the claim of the young Russian on that cold Berlin night: the younger the interviewee, the less he or she is affected by a sense of disappointment in the West, and the more their attitudes appear to be governed by a form of realpolitik in which the West is just another power in a cold and complex world.
 Both of these sentiments have developed during Putin’s rule, but they are not caused by Putin alone, and they will likely outlast him.
 The West should not hold out hope that the optimism of the 1990s will return once he eventually departs.

 That said, these young professionals are also not unquestioning Putin loyalists.
-They have their reservations, principles, and coping strategies; their opinions of their leaders are nuanced and, sometimes, contradictory.
+They have their reservations, principles and coping strategies; their opinions of their leaders are nuanced and, sometimes, contradictory.
 The annexation of Crimea is illustrative here: those who approve of the action nevertheless do so with evident discomfort.
 And those who disapprove have their own take on the events of 2014, one that does not coincide with that of the West.

 Future Russian foreign policy will not be defined solely by a battle between ‘bad’ Putinists and a ‘good’ opposition, but also by professionals whose views have a complex texture and origins.
-It is these views, and the historical forces that shaped these views, that Western foreign policymakers will have to grapple with in the future interaction between Russia and the West.
+It is these views, and the historical forces that shaped them, that Western foreign policymakers will have to grapple with in the future interaction between Russia and the West.

 Their geography

-For at least three centuries, the West has been a focal point in Russia’s thinking about itself.
+For at least three centuries the West has been a focal point in Russia’s thinking about itself.
 The West has been either a model to admire or a force to resist; and a source of imported ideas and practices in both cases.
 This has transcended generations.
 Ivan Turgenev’s 1862 novel Fathers and Sons is supposedly about intergenerational conflict.
-But, on re-reading it in 2019, one cannot help noticing how both fathers and sons worship Western concepts, authors, and theories, if in sometimes distorted ways.
-Their dinner conversation is dotted with by now little-known German names such as Büchner, Schönlein, and Rademacher, alongside Goethe, Schiller, and Schubert.
+But on re-reading it in 2019, one cannot help noticing how both fathers and sons worship Western concepts, authors and theories, if in sometimes distorted ways.
+Their dinner conversation is dotted with by now little-known German names such as Büchner, Schönlein and Rademacher, alongside Goethe, Schiller and Schubert.
 The sons quietly shun Pushkin as something old-fashioned and embarrassingly indigenous.
 Their conflict often boils down to the question of who better understands and emulates the West; and it is the sons who, fresh out of university, have the upper hand by knowing newer and more fashionable Western names than the fathers, who have retired to the provinces.

 But this long preoccupation with the West – which has, at times, bordered on obsession – is now changing and transforming.
 This shift was on full display in ECFR’s interviews with Russia’s young foreign policymakers: while those in their 30s and 40s have all been shaped by Russia’s focus on the West, those in their 20s may, by their own admission, already be living in a different world.
 When international affairs students – gathered in focus groups held for this research – were asked to draw a model of the world order and indicate Russia’s place in it, no special connection with the West emerged.
 Rather, the drawings depict a fragmenting world replete with different actors.
 Russia either stands apart from the crush, or amid a jostling crowd of non-Western powers.

 While the ‘fathers’ of Russian foreign policy – members of the establishment, usually aged over 50 – still often refer to the “united West” as a single actor, the young students see the United States and Europe as quite different in character; and their attitudes towards the US are a lot harsher than those towards Europe.
 “The US wants to stop our development in order to sustain today’s status quo and their hegemony,” suggests one focus group participant.
-“We need to completely stop any cooperation with the US, except the vitally essential, and reorient towards Europe,” agrees another.
+“We need to completely stop any co-operation with the US, except the vitally essential, and reorient towards Europe,” agrees another.
 The fairly unanimous thinking was that harsh geopolitical competition with the US is here to stay, while relations could improve faster with Europe.
 This was felt to be especially the case if right-wing forces – “such as those in Hungary or Austria” – gain power in more European countries.

-The change that seems to be taking place in the young Russians’ mental geography is not a rejection of the Western orientation in favour of some other worldview, including an explicitly ‘anti-Western’ focus.
+The change that seems to be taking place in the young Russians’ mental geography is not a rejection of the Western orientation in favour of some other world view, including an explicitly ‘anti-Western’ focus.
 Instead, they appear drawn to realpolitik, claiming neither permanent friends nor foes.
 “The young do not think that anything that the old may hold dear – be it integration with the West, or reintegration of the former Soviet Union – are good things for their own sake,” says an interlocutor born in 1979.
 “These are all means [to an end], and thus can be reviewed.”

-This mindset does not exclude cooperation between Russia and Europe, but it changes its premise.
+This mindset does not exclude co-operation between Russia and Europe, but it changes its premise.
 Indeed, while at first glance some of it may appear quite pro-European in nature, its foundations are in realpolitik.
 “I think Russia should ultimately be with Europe,” explains one young student who had just expressed approval of Russia’s annexation of Crimea as a good lesson to the West: “The Europeans understood that they cannot behave with Russia just like that, like in the 1990s.”
-But, for him, this future alliance with Europe would be less about shared values or Russia’s orientation than about the logic of future great-power relationships, in which neither Russia nor Europe can aim for first or even second place.
+But for him, this future alliance with Europe would be less about shared values or Russia’s orientation than about the logic of future great-power relationships, in which neither Russia nor Europe can aim for first or even second place.

 The backdrop to these young foreign policymakers’ remarks is inevitably today’s dramatically shifting geopolitical power balances.
 However, there was no sign in this research of any desire for a ‘pivot to the east’ – and, indeed, discussion of China was laden with uncertainty.
 The young cohort expresses no trust in Beijing and is wary about the future of the relationship.
 “I have drawn an American eagle and a Russian bear,” explains one student, pointing at his drawing of the world order.
 “They are fighting, but behind them there silently stands a Chinese with a knife and waits for his time.”

 Slightly older foreign policy professionals share this view: “Soon we will have a nuclear triparty in the world – China catches up with Russia,” says an interviewee, born in 1979.
 “China will have aircraft carriers; we will only have submarines.
 That will be a traumatic moment for Russia’s self-positioning in the world.
 The young understand that – of the old ones, very few do.”
-But the relationship remains dependent on a constellation of factors: “If China started behaving as a hegemon towards Russia, then confrontation might be unavoidable – but, for as long as China needs to confront the US, that will not happen.”
+But the relationship remains dependent on a constellation of factors: “If China started behaving as a hegemon towards Russia, then confrontation might be unavoidable – but for as long as China needs to confront the US, that will not happen.”

 The erosion of Western countries’ central place in world politics complicates Russia’s thinking not just about the West and the rest – but also about itself.
 “This [situation] is unusual for Russia, because it removes the traditional paradigm where all changes were either pro-Western or anti-Western, closer to Europe, further from Europe,” says Russian analyst Fyodor Lukyanov.
 It may also force Russia to take a closer look at itself: “Our relationship with the West is broken but, in the east, we did not find any cultural closeness – so that forced us to look at ourselves, and we did not like what we saw,” says an interviewee born in 1991.